JoshHarrington/stockcube_ruby/README.md

 	- Default recipes page would be user's favourite recipes, not a listing of all recipes
 	- Method to share recipes between account?
 	- Logic to present if recipe is vegetarian / vegan
-		- If all ingredients in a recipe are vegetarian then the recipe is vegetarian
+		- ~~If all ingredients in a recipe are vegetarian then the recipe is vegetarian~~
+		- Some ingredients are marked as not vegetarian / vegan when they should be - bad data, needs fixing
+			- eg. Vinegar (Distilled)
 - Ingredients functionality
 	- ~~Ingredients list should only be accessible by admins~~
 	- Ingredients can be added by anyone but adding method should search through and present existing ingredients to ensure that user can see use existing ingredient if possible.
 	- Should be method for admin to combine the user added ingredients with existing ingredients
+	- Only admins should be able to update an Ingredients details and characteristics
+	- All users should be able to suggest a fix on an ingredient or recipe
 - Notifications
 	- Notification method for telling user that food is going out of date
 		- Email?